Applications of Angular Momentum from Robotics to Planets | KMPhysicaHub

-Angular Momentum: Law of Conservation and Daily Life Applications
+Angular Momentum and Its Law of Conservation and Fundamentals

 Imagine a figure skater, moving on an ice beautifully and smoothly.
 As they pull down their arms, an enchanting thing—An online spin becomes even faster as if they are not adherent to the law of gravitation.
 Testifying to the ability of angular momentum to mesmerize, this is a fascinating phenomenon indeed.